 \subsection{Specimen Preparation}

-Single crystals of Fe-deficient $\text{Fe}_{\text{2.9}}\text{GeTe}_{\text{2}}$ have been acquired from HQ graphene, Inc. as in Ref.~\cite{Chakraborty22}.
-Subsequently, thin TEM lamella (of zone axis orientation [001] and [210]) of approximately 80~nm (for CBED) and 40~nm (for high-resolution TEM) have been cut via focused Ga+ ion beam milling (employing ThermoFisher Helios 5 CX FIB) using a C and Pt protection layer on the surface of the crystal.
+Single crystals of Fe-deficient $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ ($\text{x}\approx0.1$) have been acquired from HQ graphene, Inc. as in Ref.~\cite{Chakraborty22}.
+Thin TEM lamellae of zone axis orientation $[10\bar{1}0]$ with a thickness of approximately 55~nm have been cut via focused Ga$^+$ ion beam milling (employing ThermoFisher Helios 5 CX FIB) after depositing a combined C and Pt protection layer on the surface of the crystal.
 After lift-out of the lamellae, a low-energy ion beam of 5~kV has been used for final polishing in order to remove surface damaged region.
 Thin flakes with a thickness of approximately 40~nm that are oriented in $[0001]$ zone axis have been exfoliated with a scotch tape.